-When dealing with difficult doctors, one must understand personalities, it has always been a part of the nurse’s job to be ready in encountering difficulties in the work area.
+When dealing with difficult doctors, one must understand personalities, and it has always been a part of the nurse’s job to be ready to encounter difficulties in the work area.
 Some may say proper communication or being ready emotionally might help, but it is so much more than that.

 Today there are still scenarios where some of our colleagues may have been crossing lines when it comes to conflicts in the work area.
 We, typically work in a high paced area, and everyone is expected to be on their feet, doing their jobs, but the reality is, the good ones are already serving other countries where they are paid so much more.
 Fresh graduates are never prepared enough to encounter personalities that are sometimes demeaning and rigid.